-PHILOSOPHY & ETHICS Core Course Information At A Glance
+PHILOSOPHY AND ETHICS (Non-Examined)

 Exam Board: None

-Assessment Method: Teacher assessed
+Assessment Method: Teacher only

-Independent Study Rating: 🕐

 This course is one you will follow even if you do not choose to take Philosophy and Ethics as one of your Options subjects.
 Every student will have one hour a week of P+E in Year 10, which will still provide the opportunity to develop the debating and writing skills that have a benefit across the curriculum and for further study.
 Students will practise the skills needed to reason through arguments logically and to engage with relevant current debates in religion, politics, philosophy and ethics.